civicindustries/civicinsight.com/jobs/ruby-on-rails-developer.md

 ### Your Challenges:

+If you're interested in this position, here are a series of questions that you should be ready to take on:

   * Our clients have millions of rows of data.
-Are you excited by the prospect of scaling from 10 cities to 100 of cities?
+Are you excited by the prospect of scaling from 10 cities to 100 cities?

   * Our clients provide us with years of data about the past.
 Do you think you can predict the future?